 Does your homeschooling family enjoy TED Talks?
 TED talks are available free online and feature thought provoking conversations on topics including technology, education, art, design, health, and global issues.
-There are so many TED talks it can be overwhelming to dig and find your favorites.
+There are so many homeschool TED talks it can be overwhelming to dig and find your favorites but they can be a useful resource.
+Watch as a family and discuss these ideas together.
 Here are my suggestions for must see talks related to homeschooling and education.

 Two TED talks by Homeschool Kids